turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 Clone down [this basic app](https://github.com/robbiejaeger/test-express) to get started.

+Change into the new directory and run `npm install`.

+To see that the server is running, run the command `node server.js` in the terminal, and head over to `localhost:3000` in your browser.
+You should see a page with the text "We're going to test all the routes!"

+To stop the server, just enter `control + c` in the terminal.

 ### Setup

-Take a look at the server file, `server.js` to see what this app is doing out of the box.
+Take a look at the server file, `server.js`, to see what this app is doing out of the box.
+We're requiring Express, creating the server application that listens on port 3000, and then setting up one route for the path `localhost:3000/`.

+In your project, you're going to be testing API requests.
+So let's set up an API!

-We're going to be dealing with a "fake" database using `app.locals`.
+For this API, this server is going to use a very simplified database using `app.locals`.
 Add this code to your server file:

 ```javascript
 app.locals.students = require('./students')